 Determining Your Eligibility

-Lenders will also have requirements in relation to how long you have been in business, with 6 months being a minimum and sometimes 12 months.
+Lenders will also have requirements about how long you have been in business, with 6 months being a minimum and sometimes 12 months.
 There may also be additional requirements, such as at least 3 months of activity in a checking account.
-You will have to check with each individual lender.
+You will have to check with each lender.
 But common qualifying criteria typically includes: